Phase 1 Strategic Synthesis · Near & Dear · 2026

 Aesthetics Derm

-Gold-standard RF microneedling — peer-validated, real-time impedance, clinical depth
+Gold-standard RF microneedling — peer-validated, 4-mode delivery, clinical depth

 Plastic Surgeon